hamzehaq7/hamzehaq7.github.io/README.md

 #### Clot Monitoring Through Electromechanical Analysis
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors.
 The developed model also allows us to determine the vessel radius and the velocity of the blood at different locations.

-The [paper](Papers/Clot Monitoring_IEEE ICSC2023.pdf) was presented at the IEEE Conference on Systems and Control (ICSC) in Tunis last December, will be published on IEEE Xplore soon.
+The [paper](Papers/Clot Monitoring_IEEE ICSC2023.pdf) has been published on IEEE Xplore

 #### Non-invasive continuous blood pressure measurement using deep learning
 Evaluated 3 deep learning models (WGAN, DCT/FFNN, UNet Architecture) on public datasets (MIMIC & BCG).
 Investigated practical and innovative tools to continuously monitor blood pressure.